Username or E-mail:

 Part 2: Dialouge

 Finally, dialouge.
 First is coming up with quantity.
-Let's say I'm having a scene with Liat, Crystal, and Tenion.
-Crystal doesn't talk much, even when she opens up, which we must consider.
+Let's say I'm having a scene with Liat, Cerulea, and Tenion.
+Cerulea doesn't talk much, even when she opens up, which we must consider.
 Tenion is a serious chatter box, so he'll talk a lot.
 Liat is rather in the middle.

 When you determine who the next speaker will be, consider four things: